| I. |

 an auction drafted or FAAB$ selected player on an ASL team's active or reserve roster

-winds up in the National League by any means during the course of the regular
+winds up in the National League by any means during or after the auction

 season (via trade, waivers, etc.), the